ksu-cs-textbooks/cis527/content/4-directory-services/03-assignment.md

 * Make sure you choose the **Desktop Experience** option when installing, unless you want a real challenge!
 It is possible to perform these steps without a GUI, but it is _much_ more difficult.
 * **Computer Name:** `cis527d-<your eID>` (example: `cis527d-russfeld`)
+{{% notice info %}}
+_This is very important, as it allows us to track your virtual machine on the K-State network in case something goes wrong in a later lab.
+By including both the class and your eID, support staff will know who to contact.
+A majority of students have missed this step in previous semesters, so don't forget!
+The computer name must be changed **after** the Windows installation is complete --Russ_
+{{% /notice %}}
 * **Passwords:** Use `cis527_windows` as the password for the built-in Administrator account
 * **Install Software**
   - [VMware Tools](https://docs.vmware.com/en/VMware-Workstation-Pro/12.0/com.vmware.ws.using.doc/GUID-391BE4BF-89A9-4DC3-85E7-3D45F5124BC7.html)